 Re-read The Crucible or watch it back on digital theatre+ after each act, test yourself with these multiple-choice questions.
-I will publish the answers in MS Teams for you to self-mark.
-The key for this activity is to hetween reading/watching an Act and then answering the questions.
+The answers are at the back of this booklet so you can check how well you have done.
+The key for this activity is to https://paper.com/have a gap of at least a day between reading/watching an Act and then answering the questions.
 This will help to measure how much you remember about the play.